dfinity/motoko-playground/README.md

   + A code import module that allows to import any Motoko code from Github.
 * its backend, a canister on the IC that controlls all canisters deployed by the users.
   + Each deployed canister has an initial cycle of 0.5T and is available for 10 minutes.
-  + The deployed canister is not allowed to transfer cycles.
+  + To avoid wasting cycles, the deployed canister is not allowed to transfer cycles.
 The cycle transfer instructions will be removed by the backend at the Wasm level.
   + To ensure resource fairness, we require a proof of work when the user requests for a canister id.
-  + [TODO] Deploy user owned canisters when users provide their own wallets
-  + [TODO] Code sharing and storage

 We plan on adding many more features to make playground a full-featured web IDE for the Internet Computer.
+See our [issues](https://github.com/dfinity/motoko-playground/issues) for more details.
 Community contributions are highly welcomed!

 ## Running Locally